sumowll/BD4H-Bootcamp/web/env-docker.md

 If we want to start this environment, we should

 + prepare a docker environment in local machine
-+ pull docker image sunlab/bigdata:0.05
++ pull docker image sunlab/bigdata:0.04.1 or sunlab/bigdata:0.05

 ## 1. Install Docker